-By taking A Level History you will learn how to read more effectively and efficiently and build on your GCSE planning and organisational skills.
+By taking A Level History you will learn how to read more effectively and build on your GCSE planning and organisational skills.
 You will develop your research skills using professional databases to collate information from a variety of sources in order to piece information together and see the big picture.
-You will also develop strong written communication skills by sifting through information, summarising many pages of information in a few sentences and selecting what is most important to structure an effective and persuasive argument.
-Throughout the course, you will evaluate the importance and reliability of different arguments and perspectives, think creatively and insightfully and manage your time effectively.
+You will also develop strong written communication skills by sifting through and summarising many pages of information in a few sentences in order to select what is most important when structuring an effective and persuasive argument.
+Throughout the course, you will evaluate the importance and reliability of different arguments and perspectives, think creatively and insightfully and manage your time efficiently.